braindynamicslab/dyneusr/README.md

 DyNeuSR is a Python visualization library for topological representations of neuroimaging data.

 [DyNeuSR](https://braindynamicslab.github.io/dyneusr/) connects the Mapper algorithm (e.g. [KeplerMapper](https://kepler-mapper.scikit-tda.org)) with network analysis tools (e.g. [NetworkX](https://networkx.github.io/)) and other neuroimaging data visualization libraries (e.g. [Nilearn](https://nilearn.github.io/)).
-It provides a high-level interface for interacting with shape graph representations of neuroimaging data and relating such representations back to neurophysiology.
+DyNeuSR provides a high-level interface for interacting with shape graph representations of neuroimaging data and relating such representations back to neurophysiology.

-This package was designed specifically for working with shape graphs produced by the Mapper algorithm from topological data analysis (TDA) as described in the papers "[Generating dynamical neuroimaging spatiotemporal representations (DyNeuSR) using topological data analysis](https://www.mitpressjournals.org/doi/abs/10.1162/netn_a_00093)" (Geniesse et al., 2019) and "[Towards a new approach to reveal dynamical organization of the brain using topological data analysis](https://www.nature.com/articles/s41467-018-03664-4)" (Saggar et al., 2018).
-Checkout this [blog post](https://bdl.stanford.edu/blog/tda-cme-paper/) for more about the initial work that inspired the development of DyNeuSR.
+This package was designed specifically for working with shape graphs produced by the Mapper algorithm from topological data analysis (TDA), as described in the papers "[Generating dynamical neuroimaging spatiotemporal representations (DyNeuSR) using topological data analysis](https://www.mitpressjournals.org/doi/abs/10.1162/netn_a_00093)" (Geniesse et al., 2019) and "[Towards a new approach to reveal dynamical organization of the brain using topological data analysis](https://www.nature.com/articles/s41467-018-03664-4)" (Saggar et al., 2018).
+Check out this [blog post](https://bdl.stanford.edu/blog/tda-cme-paper/) for more about the initial work that inspired the development of DyNeuSR.

 ## **References**

-If you find DyNeuSR useful in your research, please consider citing:
+If you find DyNeuSR useful, please consider citing:

 > Geniesse, C., Sporns, O., Petri, G., & Saggar, M. (2019).
 [Generating dynamical neuroimaging spatiotemporal representations (DyNeuSR) using topological data analysis](https://www.mitpressjournals.org/doi/abs/10.1162/netn_a_00093). *Network Neuroscience*.
 Advance publication. doi:10.1162/netn_a_00093

-For more details about the Mapper approach, please see:
+For more information about the Mapper approach, please see:

-> Saggar, M., Sporns, O., Gonzalez-Castillo, J., Bandettini, P.A., Carlsson, G., Glover, G., Reiss, A.L.
+> Saggar, M., Sporns, O., Gonzalez-Castillo, J., Bandettini, P.A., Carlsson, G., Glover, G., & Reiss, A.L.
 (2018).
-[Towards a new approach to reveal dynamical organization of the brain using topological data analysis](https://www.nature.com/articles/s41467-018-03664-4). *Nature Communications*. doi:10.1038/s41467-018-03664-4
+[Towards a new approach to reveal dynamical organization of the brain using topological data analysis](https://www.nature.com/articles/s41467-018-03664-4). *Nature Communications, 9*(1). doi:10.1038/s41467-018-03664-4

 ## **Examples**